nghdavid/retina_model/README.md

 # retina_model
-Simulation of feedforward and feedback inhibition in retina <br> The model can explain mechanism of prediction in retina  <br> Code is written in python  <br>
+Simulation of feedforward and feedback inhibition and gain control in retina <br> Two kinds of model can explain neural mechanism of motion prediction (constant velocity moving bar and stochastic moving bar) in retina  <br>
+The gain control model is based on this [paper](https://www.nature.com/articles/18678) The details of feedforward and feedback network is described in my [thesis](https://drive.google.com/file/d/1fvfjI5-MXvPIgsAYZ3Z8eDEjvK9aB702/view?usp=sharing)
+Code is written in python  and the form is jupyter notbook. <br>